If you want to make an infographic that engages, summarizes and informs, you’ve come to the right place.

 That’s it!
 If you remember to think about fonts, repetition and alignment, negative space, and color, your infographic is sure to turn out well.
 Check out the biggest graphic design trends of 2024 for even more ideas.

-Let’s review the main steps you should follow to make a successful infographic:
+Let’s review the main steps you should follow to create an infographic:

 - Outline the goals for creating your infographic